TranNhatTan14/Obsidian/Work/Future Work.md

 - Demonstrable experience in all aspects of the ML lifecycle (processing, training, evaluating, deploying, serving, monitoring)
 - Collaborate with a cross functional agile team spanning design, data science, product management, and engineering to build new technologies and features.
 - Experience in developing scalable data driven solutions while working closely with infrastructure teams.
-- Experience in dealing with databases and building ETL pipelines
 - Strong software development experience with Python or other programming languageStrong communication and teamwork skills
 - Passionate about techniques and solving challenging problems